eboard-boys/spatial-lib/README.md

 ```math
 s = \int_a^b{|\vec v}|dt
 ```
-where $\vec v$ is a vector representing a function for position.
+where $\vec v$ is a vector representing a function for velocity.

 ### Coordinate systems
 Some calculations are better done with a change of coordinates, such the current incline on a hill.